tylercasey2263/APT33-ThreatHuntingSafari/README.md

 ## How to Use These Resources

 **If you attended the talk** — `splunk_queries_by_slide.md` has every query shown on screen, ready to copy-paste into your own Splunk instance.
 The Sigma rules in `sigma_rules/` can be translated to your SIEM using [sigma-cli](https://github.com/SigmaHQ/sigma-cli) or [Sigconverter.io](https://sigconverter.io/).

-**If you want to replicate the hunt** — the SCYTHE threat package (`for_slides/emulation/adversary-apt33-2025_SCYTHE_threat.json`) can be imported into SCYTHE to generate the same telemetry in your own lab.
-The password for the zip is `r4inb0wUn1corn!`.
-The emulation outline covers every step — automated and manual — with module-level detail.
-The raw Splunk telemetry export from our emulation is in `for_slides/detection/apt33_splunk.csv` if you want to replay it without running the emulation yourself.

-**If you want to build your own hunt** — `for_slides/template/template_lockbit_hunt.md` is a worked example hunt (LockBit scenario) you can use as a structural template.
-The methodology is the same regardless of threat actor: CTI → Hypothesis → Initial Hit → Scope the Host → Follow Every Spoke → Pivot → Repeat.

 ---